Challenge level: 3 out of 5

-You can however take out your own insurance providing it covers you for a charity trek in Uganda.
+We will send you the details once you have registered.
+You can, however, take out your own insurance, providing it covers you for a charity trek in Uganda.

 You will need to arrange your own tourist visa.
 As we pass through Rwanda on the way to/from Uganda, you will need to apply for an Eastern African Visa (currently $100 for UK citizens), which will allow you into both countries.

 We'll send all participants details on how to do this well ahead of our departure date.

 You will of course need a pair of walking boots and you'll need to bring your own two to three season sleeping bag.
 We will supply you with a comprehensive list of everything you will need to take on the event well before your departure date.